kevinbowen777/django-start/docs/index.rst

    license

+.. contents:: Table of Contents
+   :local:
+   :backlinks: top
+   :depth: 2

-The template repository for the
+The template repository for the collection of
 `Web Framework Projects <https://github.com/kevinbowen777/web-project-index>`_ assembled by Kevin Bowen.
-This repository runs a Django 4.1 application demonstrating some of its basic functionality.
+This repository runs a Django 4.1 application demonstrating some of basic basic functionality also available applications linked above.

 Features
 --------